CtopCsUtahEdu/bricklib/README.md

 ## Experiments in paper

-Our experiments based on different code paths in the source that may require rebuilding using different configuration options.
+Our experiments are based on different code paths that may require rebuilding using different configuration options.
 First, we describe the options available during configuration.
 Second, we provide the build configurations we used for the experiments described in our paper.

 ### Configuration options

 The following options are available to be used during the configuration phase.
 You may see them using *ccmake* or *cmake-gui* command.
 They can be configured on the command-line using `-D<OPTION>=<VALUE>` during configuration.

 * *USE_LAYOUT*